ThePyProgrammer/GreenPass/README.md

 #### Shake

-You can shake to actually
+You can shake the device to open the pass.

 ### Settings

 - Dark Mode
--
+- Shake to open pass

+This project is still in development stage.